 - spindle cell tumors

-Usually, there is no known cause of a soft tissue sarcoma.
-The exception is Kaposi’s sarcoma.
+Usually, the cause of a soft tissue sarcoma isn’t identified.
+The exception to this is Kaposi’s sarcoma.
 Kaposi’s sarcoma is a cancer of the lining of blood or lymph vessels.
-This cancer forms purple or brown lesions on the skin.
-It may be caused by infection with the human herpesvirus 8 (HHV-8).
-It occurs frequently in people with reduced immune function, such as those infected with untreated human immunodeficiency virus (HIV) but can also arise without HIV infection.
+This cancer causes purple or brown lesions on the skin.
+It’s due to infection with the human herpes virus 8 (HHV-8).
+It frequently occurs in people with reduced immune function, such as those infected with HIV, but it can also arise without HIV infection.

 Genetic Risk Factors

-Some hereditary genetic defects can make you more prone to developing a soft tissue sarcoma:
+Some genetic defects can make you more prone to developing a soft tissue sarcoma: